 Daniel Chester French (American, 1850-1931)

-We would like to thank Dana Pilson of Chesterwood for researching the background of this sculpture.
+We would like to thank the staff at Chesterwood for their kind assistance cataloging this lot.

 The absence of a condition statement does not imply that the lot is in perfect condition or completely free from wear and tear, imperfections or the effects of aging.
 Condition requests can be obtained via email (lot inquiry button) or by telephone to the appropriate gallery location (Boston/617.350.5400 or Marlborough/508.970.3000).
 Any condition statement given, as a courtesy to a client, is only an opinion and should not be treated as a statement of fact.
 Skinner Inc. shall have no responsibility for any error or omission.